×

 1 tbs English mustard powder (if you don’t need gluten-free you can use ready-made English mustard from a jar)

-1 tsp xylitol or brown sugar
+1 tsp coconut sugar, erythritol, xylitol or brown sugar

 1 tbs virgin (cold pressed unrefined) sunflower/peanut/rape/sesame oil